petebytes/cookbook-devtrail/README.md

 ## user

 Called by default: creates user 'contrail' for a sandbox, and (a clean Python virtualenv in `/home/contrail/virtualenv` / [TBD!](docs/TODO.md))

+## package

+Called by default: installs the base packages required for building Contrail, any required second-party repos (e.g. rpmforge), and any final dependencies (e.g. scons on RHEL/CentOS)

 # Attributes